svendster/GitLabWeb/README.md

 - OOP & DRY (don't repeat yourself) principles are used.

+> - Each page's POM class is very small and each to manage, concerning itself only with that page's few unique  elements.

-> - The website's persistant navigation elements (header and footer) is inherited by all POM classes from a base page class.
+> - The website's persistant navigation elements (header and footer) are inherited by all POM classes from a base page class.

 > - The POM's base page class encapsulates some standard assertions so they don't need to be coded explicitly in tests.
-Each page's POM class includes a single method for doing the following assertions automatically:
+Each page's POM class includes a single method for doing the following assertions automatically after going to the page:
 > > 1.
 Page title in browser tab is correct
 > > 2.
 URL is correct
 > > 3.
 Page header is correct